-- Successful completion of 45 credit hours in the Master of Science in Nursing Program, Family Nurse Practitioner track/option outlined in the respective curriculum plan. - Satisfactory completion of End of Program Student Learning Outcomes as evidenced by acceptable completion of coursework. - Satisfy any applicable requirements required by the university. - Payment of all applicable tuition and fees.
+- Successful completion of 45 credit hours in the MSN Program, Family Nurse Practitioner track/option outlined in the respective curriculum plan. - Successful completion of 38 credit hours in the MSN Program, Nurse Educator track. - Satisfactory completion of End of Program Student Learning Outcomes as evidenced by acceptable completion of coursework. - Satisfy any applicable requirements required by the university. - Payment of all applicable tuition and fees.

 MSN POLICY NO. 500-28

 POLICY NAME: MSN Weekly Devotionals

-SUBJECT: MSN Weekly Devotionals
+SUBJECT: MSN Weekly Devotionals MSN Weekly Devotionals

-EFFECTIVE DATE: December 2018
+EFFECTIVE DATE: December 2018 December 2018

 POLICY HISTORY

-REVIEWED DATE December 2018, January 2019, January 2020, August 2020, May 2021, May 2022, M ay 2023
+REVIEWED DATE December 2018, January 2019, January 2020, August 2020, May 2021, May 2022, May 2023, June 2024

 REVISED DATE January 2020, May 2021

 PURPOSE

 A description of weekly devotionals in the online courses within the Master of Science in Nursing Program